csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 ### Basic Steps

 At first the VBAP system needs to know where the loudspeakers are positioned.
-This job is done with the opcode [vbaplsinit](https://csound.com/docs/manual/vbaplsinit.html).
+This job is done with the opcode&nbsp;
+[vbaplsinit](https://csound.com/docs/manual/vbaplsinit.html).
 Let us assume we have seven speakers in the positions and numberings outlined below (M = middle/centre):